iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Now that the motor is setup, we can begin configuring it with Control Center for PWM control.
 The General tab and the Tuning tab are the only ones with parameters that need to be configured.
 If you are unfamiliar with setting parameters through the Control Center, refer to :ref:`control_center_tutorial`.

-.. warning:: TODO: Test with the 2306 as well

 General Tab
 ***********